FAQs for Graduates

 How does the processional happen?

-As the time nears for the graduation ceremony to begin, faculty and staff members at the East Gym will call for graduation candidates to line up in single file with others in their major.
+As the time nears for the graduation ceremony to begin, faculty and staff members at the West Gym will call for graduation candidates to line up in single file with others in their major.

 A college representative will announce when to begin.
 Though candidates in each major will line up single file, the procession out to the field will consist of two lines side by side, as the lineups of majors from various departments are doubled up.
 For example, the line of candidates in the Department of English may be marching alongside the line from the Department of Geography.

-Led by the mace bearer and student marshals, the procession descends the stairs outside the East Gym Center onto the plaza below, and then moves north through the middle of the Redwood Bowl field to the seating area.
+Led by the mace bearer and student marshals, the procession descends the stairs outside the Forbes Gym onto the plaza below, and then moves north through the middle of the Redwood Bowl field to the seating area.
 (Candidates in wheelchairs may join the procession at the bottom of the stairs in the plaza.)

 Marshals will provide ample guidance, which is why a rehearsal is not necessary.